lyra/plugin-odoo/README.md

 # Usage

-If you have multiple Odoo's databases on your server, don't forget to set `dbfilter` parameter in odoo.conf. _You must launch one database only per URL_ because PayZen have to send back payment notification on the right database.
+If you have multiple Odoo databases on your server, do not forget to set `dbfilter` parameter in odoo.conf. _You must launch one database only per URL_ because PayZen have to send back payment notification on the right database.
 Otherwise it will failed with a 404 error.